 The International M.A.
 Program in Economics offers two major types of classes: (1) Lectures and (2) Seminars.

-1. Lectures (2 credits for one semester)
+1. Lectures (2 credits per course)

 These are lectures by a faculty member or faculty members.
 There are three major types of lecture: